When Debt Collectors Come Calling and You Don’t Owe the Money

 3. A Word on Debt Buyers

-Debt buyers purchase, for as little as less than $.01 on the dollar, electronic data streams of names and addresses of people who owe money to credit card companies, phone companies, and other creditors.
+Debt buyers purchase old debts for sometimes for less than a penny on the dollar.
+Yet often the only information they get on these debts are data streams of names and addresses of people who owe money to credit card companies, phone companies, and other creditors.
 The purchased debt is sometimes very old.
-In some cases, the target of the collection effort may have paid the money back long ago, while in other cases she may never have owed the money to begin with.
+In some cases, the debtor may have paid the money back long ago, while in other cases they may never have owed the money to begin with.
 Debt buyers often cast a wide net to find people who may owe money, resulting in the wrong people being targeted.
 If you are contacted by a debt buyer for money you don’t owe, ask for the information in #2 above, which may help clear the matter up.

 4. Watch Your Credit Report Carefully